 The City of Mound had two emergency bypass events during 2014.
 The condition that caused the discharge of sewage and water to Lake Minnetonka was excessive infiltration of shallow groundwater into the sewage collection system, not only locally, but upstream as well.
 The capacity of lift station pumps in the City of Mound was limited, and the pumps were not able to overcome the head pressure in the interceptor resulting from high flow.
-Sanitary sewer collection systems often experience infiltration of shallow groundwater into the collection pipes during wet weather conditions.
-This effect was not unique to the City of Mound and was reported to have happened in many dozens of Minnesota cities at the same time Mound experienced problems.
+Sanitary sewer collection systems often experience infiltration of shallow groundwater into the City of Mound and was reported to have happened in many dozens of Minnesota cities at the same time Mound experienced problems.